 God Brings Good

-So it is for the people of God today; we are to embrace our Savior, cling to Him no matter what comes our way.
-We must realize and know that we serve a loving God who cares deeply about us; and when affliction and suffering come into our lives, He is there with us, helping us, and bringing good out of it.
+So it is for the people of God today.
+We are to embrace our Savior and cling to Him no matter what comes our way.
+It is needful that we realize and know we serve a loving God who cares deeply about us.
+When affliction and suffering come, He is there with us; He is helping us, and bringing good out of it.

 Whether we suffer because we have done something to bring on that suffering, or whether we suffer because of the sinful world in which we live, in either instance, it is God who brings good, and gets us through (Isaiah 43:1-3).

-Like Habakkuk we may be overwhelmed with the correction and suffering, yet we know, in all things it is for good to those who love God, called for His purposes (Romans 8:28).
-And it is our faith that keeps us on track.
+Like Habakkuk we may be overwhelmed with correction and suffering, yet we know, in all things it is for good to those who love God, called for His purposes (Romans 8:28); and it is our faith that keeps us on track.

-It is in the daily battles, moment by moment struggles, that our faith is called to action.
-Faith is not a lifeless word, it is a verb, an action word that requires us to put into play our trust in God, no matter what we are dealing with, no matter the pain or struggle.
+It is in the daily battles, the moment-by-moment struggles, that active faith is required.
+Faith is not a lifeless word; it is a verb, an action word.
+Faith calls us to act on our trust in God, no matter what we are dealing with, no matter the pain or struggle.

 It is in the moments of life, when wrong thinking comes to mind, that we must resist by faith in God.
 It is in the times of discouragement and dismay that we actively choose to believe in God and His promises.
 Firmly we place our faith in Him, embracing our Savior, clinging tightly to Him, remembering He does not leave us, nor forsake us (Hebrews 13:5).

-We must call out to God, cry out to Him for the help we need, and not look to the outside; but rather, we cling to God.
-On God we need to lean; in Him we put our trust.
+We must call out to God, cry out to Him for the help we need, and not look to the outside; but rather, cling to God.
+On God, we need to lean; and in Him we put our trust.
 Steadfastly we keep faith in Him, knowing deep within that God is with us, and He will not disappoint us.